mattermost/docs/source/install/install-rhel-71-mysql.rst

   ``mysql> create database mattermost;``

-12. Grant access privileges to the user 'mmuser'
+12. Grant access privileges to the user 'mmuser'.

   ``mysql> grant all privileges on mattermost.* to 'mmuser'@'%';``